-What's the story?
+What's the Story?

 Jeff (Jason Segel) lives in his mother's basement.
 A fan of the movie Signs, he believes that the world operates in signs and connections, if you're just open to them.
 One morning, he receives a call: a wrong number asking for "Kevin."
 Going out to buy wood glue for his mom (Susan Sarandon), he spots a kid with "Kevin" written on his jersey and -- believing this is the key to something -- starts following him.
 Soon Jeff runs into his slightly more successful brother, Pat (Ed Helms).
 Pat has a job and is married, but he believes that his wife (Judy Greer) is having an affair.
 Jeff wants to help his brother, but more signs are calling him.
 Can Jeff find the connection between all these events?

+This movie has a very thoughtful nature, and offers a positive message of being open to the ebb and flow of life.
 Brothers Mark and Jay Duplass co-wrote and co-directed Jeff, Who Lives at Home using the low-key style usually associated with the "mumblecore" movement.
 This style helps the movie's "everything is connected" theme work, since it seems to move so randomly; if it had been a more polished, planned Hollywood movie, the story could have been trite.
 And Greer, Sarandon, and Rae Dawn Chong bring some wonderfully introspective moments to their performances.